impie66/Kangaroo-Bot/README.md

 * Highly advanced If Statements
 * Hyper passive zerg
 * Alcoholism
+* Not making workers when dieing
+* Making workers when about to die
 * good very manny ouf speeling und gramamah
 * Google Home integration